Deivitto/auditor-docker/README.md

 Actually, it's in alpha general version.
 I would like to keep it updated with new tools, new versions and everything, feel free to ping me or suggest new improvements.

+>Disclaimer: This auditor toolbox it's still under development, close to beta but not yet.
+Some issues may arise until the first stable version is created

 ## Index

 1. Auditor Toolbox Setup